KrushnaPardeshi/good-game/SOLUTION-2.md

 This is the Alternative Solution, If you encounter issues with the initial setup or if your environment does not fully support the primary solution's prerequisites, this alternative approach provides a feasible workaround to ensure you can still achieve the required functionality to test comprehensive solution utility "DB-UTILITY.sh".

 ## Prerequisites
-- ssh or tool to login ec2 server
+- ssh or any terminal tool to login ec2 server

 ### Step 1: Login to EC2 server & navigate to directory.